 Stay Fit and Engage with Parks, Recreation & Culture

 The City's recreation coordinators are staying active and connected by inspiring residents daily with #isolationrecreation ideas.
-Follow along with their fun campaigns through the @nanaimoparksandrec Instagram feed as well as on the Isolation Recreation web page.
+Follow along with their fun campaigns through the @nanaimoparksandrec Instagram feed.
 Programs include wellness bingo, #isolationrecreation ideas, a scavenger hunt and a #harbourcityphotochallenge.
 Check it out to discover some fun ways to stay active while practicing physical distancing or isolation at home.

 This week’s Council and Committee Meetings